Parmaan/Parmaan/README.md

   // this block enables the user to set the time
   // based on the RTC time
   // buttons 'up' and 'yes' trigger this block

-  // EEProm stores set alarm time --- and not the arduino???
-CHECK!
+  // EEProm stores set alarm time

   int tmp=1, mins=0, hors=0, secs=0;